sodascience/remode/README.md

-# ReMoDe
+# ReMoDe: Recursive Mode Detection in ordinal data

-`ReMoDe` is a Python library designed for the robust detection of modes in data distributions.
+`ReMoDe` (Recursive Mode Detection) is a Python library designed for the robust detection of modes in ordinal data distributions.
 It uses statistical tests, including Fisher's exact test and binomial tests, to determine if a given maximum in a data distribution is a true local maximum.

 ### Features
 - Mode Detection: Identifies all potential local maxima in the dataset.